Getting Maritime Law Benefits And Compensation For Traumatic Brain Injuries

 Working aboard ships and fishing vessels at sea is far different from working at a land-based job.
 Crewmen on ships and fishing vessels are constantly exposed to potential risk of injury accidents that can lead to a traumatic brain injury.
 A vessel owner owes each of his crewmen a duty to provide a seaworthy vessel that is safe to work on.
 A piece of vessel equipment that fails under normal and expected use creates a presumption of unseaworthiness.
 A vessel must be properly manned by a competent crew.
 A seaman’s employer owes the crewman a similar duty to provide the crewman a reasonably safe place to work.
 A crewman’s employer must properly train and supervise the vessel’s crew.
 A crewman that is following the orders of his superior should not be found to be comparatively at fault for his injuries.

-30 years of maritime legal experience has taught Beard how accidents at sea can be prevented.
-He understands the men and women who work at sea, and knows how their injuries will impact their ability to be employed in the future.
+Thirty years of maritime legal experience has taught attorney Beard how accidents at sea can be prevented.
+He understands the men and women who work at sea and knows how their injuries will impact their ability to be employed in the future.
 He has been working with seriously injured crewmen and commercial fishermen his entire legal career.
-Beard has a unique ability to connect with his clients and can explain to them the complex Federal maritime laws that govern their right to recover compensation for their injuries.
+Mr. Beard has a unique ability to connect with his clients and can explain to them the complex federal maritime laws that govern their right to recover compensation for their injuries.

-Beard and his partners at Johnson Beard & Trueb PC have successfully recovered millions of dollars in compensation for their clients who have suffered traumatic brain injuries while working at sea.
-Cases involving traumatic brain injuries are hard fought, and the vessel owner will try to blame you for your own injury and will dispute the extent of your traumatic brain injury.
+James Beard and his team at Trueb & Beard LLC, have successfully recovered millions of dollars in compensation for their clients who have suffered traumatic brain injuries while working at sea.
+Cases involving traumatic brain injuries are hard-fought, and the vessel owner will try to blame you for your own injury and will dispute the extent of your traumatic brain injury.
 To protect your legal rights, they will put a team of medical and maritime experts to work on your case.